Femme Fatales (TV series): Premise

 Women find extraordinary ways of coping with their problems, channeling their survival instincts and bringing out their inner guile.
 The show is inspired by and styled in the tradition of pulp stories, film noir and graphic novels, and takes place in contemporary settings.
-Each episode is introduced by a mysterious and enigmatic host Lilith and features different casts and storylines, some of which are intertwined.
+Each episode is introduced by the mysterious and enigmatic hostess Lilith and features different casts and storylines, some of which are intertwined.